pnkraemer/matfree/README.md

 [![image](https://img.shields.io/pypi/l/matfree.svg)](https://pypi.python.org/pypi/matfree)
 [![image](https://img.shields.io/pypi/pyversions/matfree.svg)](https://pypi.python.org/pypi/matfree)

-Randomised and deterministic matrix-free methods for trace estimation, matrix functions, and/or matrix factorisations.
+Randomised and deterministic matrix-free methods for trace estimation, functions of matrices, and/or matrix factorisations.
 Builds on [JAX](https://jax.readthedocs.io/en/latest/).

 - ⚡ Stochastic **trace estimation** including batching, control variates, and uncertainty quantification
-- ⚡ A stand-alone implementation of **stochastic Lanczos quadrature**
+- ⚡ A stand-alone implementation of **stochastic Lanczos quadrature** for traces of functions of matrices
 - ⚡ Matrix-decomposition algorithms for **large sparse eigenvalue problems**: tridiagonalisation, bidiagonalisation, Hessenberg factorisation via Lanczos and Arnoldi iterations
-- ⚡ Polynomial methods for approximating **functions of large matrices**
+- ⚡ Chebyshev, Lanczos, and Arnoldi-based methods for approximating **functions of large matrices**
+- ⚡ **Gradients of functions of large matrices** (like in [this paper](https://arxiv.org/abs/2405.17277)) via differentiable Lanczos and Arnoldi iterations
 - ⚡ Partial Cholesky **preconditioners** with and without pivoting

 and many other things.